harishragav272003/Poisson_distribution/README.md

 # Program :
 ```
 '''
-Developed by :K.R.Hashish Vidya Sagar
+Developed by :  HARISH RAGAV S
-Register No: 212222230047
+Register No: 212222110013
 '''

 import numpy as np